< Free Resources

 Issue #4: Accounting for Contingent Consideration

-Any contingent consideration included in the purchase agreement should be included in the purchase price.
+Any contingent consideration included in the business combination’s purchase agreement should be included in the purchase price.
 The amount to be included is measured at fair value at the date of the acquisition, not the expected payout at settlement.
 The probability of payment should be considered when determining fair value, not whether to record contingent consideration or not.
 In addition, the fair value should include the time value of money and, like all fair value measurements in accordance with ASC 820, based on market participant assumptions.

 Issue #5: Determining the Measurement Period